ImJoosan/animlib/readme.md

 {x:320,y:450,rotation:90,"background-color":rgb(255,128,0,1)}
 ```

-Below is a basic example of how to use the function in code.org applab It will rotate the button 360 degrees with the easing of 'sine-inout'.
+Below is a basic example of how to use the function in code.org applab.
+It will rotate the button 360 degrees and change the height of the button with the easing of 'sine-inout'.
 It's also being stored in a variable.
-That variable will contain the id that you would need to stop the animation.
+That variable will contain the id that you would need to stop the animation or check isAnimationPlaying().
 ```javascript
 var anim = Animlib.animateElement("button1",{rotation:360,height:100},1,"sine","inout");
 ```